-How does a self-assessment work
+How does a self evaluation work?

 The employee completes the performance review self-assessment by following specific pre-established indicators and parameters to evaluate their own work.
 The overall objective is that the person becomes aware of their own performance, their potential and their weaknesses.
 This encourages them to redefine their commitment to the company in line with its mission and goals.

 In other words, the self-assessment enables the employee to reflect and do a critique of their own work.
 And as they do this alone, it also helps them prepare for the feedback to come from the rest of their team.

 The performance review self-assessment is usually used as a supplement or preparatory step before the appraisal by the other professionals who work alongside them every day.

 This not only helps the employees to form an opinion about themselves but also to provide valuable information that contributes to the improvement and personalisation of the organisation's HR processes.

 The self-assessment gives the employee the chance to show their bosses that they take their work seriously and are willing to improve.
 Reflecting and analysing their work can prove to be an interesting and beneficial experience.